 There are different types of accounts and platforms used for spreading fake news.
 This research consolidates all currently used channels and platforms for fake news dissemination, categorizing them as follows:

 1. Social Bots: common non-human agents exist in the form of social bots, involving computer algorithms that are designed to exhibit human-like behavior, artificially produce content, and interact with humans on social media (Ferrara et al., 2016).
 By artificially performing actions such as liking, sharing, and commenting, social bots are known to accelerate the spread of fake news (Lazer et al., 2018, Shao et al., 2018).
 Social bots play a significant role in spreading fake news on social media for two reasons.
 First, they amplify fake news in the early spreading moments and spearhead the fake narrative to go viral (Azzimonti & Fernandes, 2018).
-Second, they can recognize and target influential users through replies and , so influential users are involved in the spreading process (Shao et al., 2017).
-Social bots have become increasingly sophisticated or ‘smart’ since they can scout the Internet for information to fill their profiles and post collected materials at a scheduled rate (Ferrara et al., 2016).
+Second, they can recognize and target influential users through replies and mentions, so influential users are involved in the spreading process (Shao et al., 2017).
+Social bots can perform a wide range of activities and have become increasingly sophisticated or ‘smart’ since they can scout the Internet for information to fill their profiles and post collected materials at a scheduled rate (Ferrara et al., 2016).
 Given the vulnerability of social media to large-scale infiltrations, social bots are often organized in networks, resulting in hundreds of unique accounts being managed by only one computer (Boshmaf et al., 2011).

 2. Cyborgs.
 If the social bot refers to computer software that generates messages automatically, the cyborg refers either to a bot-assisted human or a human-assisted bot.
 It means that these media accounts are not always bots and are not always people.
 As a rule, cyborg accounts, being registered by humans as camouflage, start to disseminate information (e.g., post tweets) and communicate with the social community, blending automated activities with human input.
 “They are a hybrid of both: accounts that are detected as bots in one time window but identified as humans in another” (Shu et al., 2017).